-Landscaped with the beautiful trees and flowers of the Hawaiian Islands, Daniel K. Inouye International Airport plays host to more than 20 million visitors each year.
+Landscaped with the beautiful trees and flowers of the Hawaiian Islands, Daniel K. Inouye International Airport (HNL) plays host to more than 21 million passengers (enplaned/deplaned) each year.

-The airport is served by 27 international and domestic carriers, three interisland airlines, and four commuter airlines.
+The airport is served by international and domestic carriers, interisland airlines, and commuter airlines.

 There are eight Federal Government agencies located within the airport complex, including U.S. Customs and Border Protection, Federal Aviation Administration, Department of Agriculture, Drug Enforcement Agency, Fish and Wildlife Service, Post Office, Center for Disease Control (CDC) and Transportation Security Administration.
 Joint Base Pearl Harbor Hickam (JBPHH) and HNL operate as a joint use facility and share runways and taxiways.

-The airport has its own retail stores, restaurants and bars, business center, automated teller machines, insurance companies, currency exchange, jail, freeway, traffic lights, post office, car rental agencies, and other travel related businesses.
+The airport has its own retail stores, restaurants and bars, business center, automated teller machines, jail, freeway, traffic lights, post office, car rental agencies, and other travel related businesses.

 At any given daytime or evening hour, an estimated 10,000 people are in the airport complex as passengers, employees or visitors.
 Approximately 15,000 people work at the airport every day and another 20,000 depend on the airport daily for their livelihood.
 The State Department of Transportation Airports Division employs a workforce over 1200 employees statewide.
-Daniel K Inouye International Airport employs a workforce of 790, with 250 whom are custodians and maintenance personnel.
+Daniel K Inouye International Airport employs a workforce of 790, with 250 whom are custodians.

-The state operates two Aircraft Rescue and Fire Fighting stations, one adjacent to the Reef Runway and the other near the Interisland Terminal.
+The state operates two Aircraft Rescue and Fire Fighting stations, one adjacent to the Reef Runway and the other near the Terminal 1.